 1. Don’t just replicate in-person work; elevate it

 At the start of the pandemic, it was most teams’ instincts to simply run in-person meetings via Zoom and call it a day.
 But the most innovative organizations took a different approach.
 Not only did they adapt the best parts of in-person collaboration for the digital world, they also took the opportunity to fix some of the challenges with in-person meetings.

-For example, in-person design thinking workshops can be limiting due to the size of the room and the whiteboard.
+For example, in-person workshops can be limiting due to the size of the room and the whiteboard.
 When you facilitate workshops online, you can have more stakeholders working together at one time.
 With MURAL, you also have unlimited space to sketch, write, add sticky notes, create diagrams — without the need to take turns crowding around a whiteboard.

 “Good facilitation is not about bells and whistles, but when people are experiencing serious Zoom fatigue, adding some visual fun can help,” Nevada said.

-Facilitators are, by definition, driving change with the work they do every day.
+Consultants are, by definition, driving change with the work they do every day.
 Now, in this ever-shifting business and social landscape, they have the opportunity to make a bigger impact than ever.

 As you build new relationships, processes, and skills, remember that you’re not alone in doing it all for the first time.
 Nevada put it this way:

-“For anyone else out there who has hustled to change, tried new things that were awkward, rethought their business, felt silly, learned, had their Wi-Fi crap out at inopportune moments, created beautifully from chaos, and otherwise made their way through, I celebrate your growth!
+“For anyone else out there who has hustled to change, tried new things that were awkward, rethought their business, felt silly, learned, had their Wi-Fi crap out at inopportune moments, created beauty from chaos, and otherwise made their way through, I celebrate your growth!
 Let’s keep learning and making work better.”

 To prepare for your next remote meeting or workshop, download the Definitive Guide to Facilitating Remote Workshops.